junzis/pyModeS/docs/migration.md

 pyModeS<3
 ```

-and migrate incrementally. v3 and v2 install under different import
+and migrate incrementally.
+Because v2 and v3 share the `pyModeS`
-names (`pyModeS` vs `pyModeS`), so they can coexist in the same
+distribution and import name, they cannot coexist in one virtual environment.
-virtualenv during migration — import whichever you need per module.
+Use a separate environment or process for each version while comparing them.